gmcodentech/ZDSV/README.md

 # ZDSV Parser

-A delimiter separated values (DSV) parser written in zig for zig language.
-It is a simple parser that handles various sparators such as comma(,), hash(#), tabs, etc.
+A delimiter separated values (DSV) parser written in zig for zig programs.
+It is a simple parser that handles various sparators such as comma(,), hash(#), tab, etc.

 ## Features
+- Works with different types of separator characters
 - Generic
 - Fast
 - Memory Safe

-## Installation
+## How to run the example

 1. Clone the repository:
     ```sh